 Bugis is more than just Haji Lane.
 Step into Arab Street and check out the best food spots, shops and more...

-When it comes to checking out the neighbourhood of Bugis, our to-do list is dominated by shopping at indie boutiques in the narrow alleys of Haji Lane, snapping street art for Instagram and sipping a cuppa at hipster cafes.
+When it comes to checking out the neighbourhood of Bugis, our to-do list is basically filled.
+We start by shopping at indie boutiques in the narrow alleys of Haji Lane before snapping street art for Instagram.
+Round it off with a cuppa at hipster cafes to refuel.
 Within the bustling district lies Arab Street, Kampong Glam’s colourful row of textile shops, Middle Eastern restaurants and quaint cafes.
 Expect plenty of popping patterns, happy hues and delicious eats around the area!